Kathan1910/Automated-Attendance-Management-System-Using-Face-Recognition/README.md

 - **Challenge:** Implementing automated report generation.
   - **Solution:** Utilized the schedule library to schedule daily report generation.

-### Conclusion

-The Automated Attendance Management System has been successfully completed, meeting all project objectives.
-It now provides an efficient solution for attendance tracking and reporting, enhancing overall productivity.

 ### Lessons Learned

 - Implementation of automation for daily tasks can significantly improve efficiency.